Explain why are stop signs red with white inscriptions?

 In detail, for those interested!

-Studies on the effectiveness of red and white stop signs
+Validation by scientific studies of the visual effectiveness of red and white signs

 Did you know?